 When life goes wrong, we fight for what’s right.

 If you have insider knowledge about governmental fraud, you could be entitled to a significant cash reward in a whistleblower suit.
 Whether it is Medicare fraud, tax fraud, defense contractor fraud, mortgage fraud, Medicaid or education fraud, or some other kind of fraud, an experienced whistleblower attorney like the ones at the Louthian Law Firm can assess your case and help you file the necessary disclosure statement with the government if you have a valid case.
-In some instances, the government will “intervene” or take part in your lawsuit.

 One of the most important reasons to contact a qualified whistleblower attorney is that you are much more likely to meet with success if your claim is clear, concise and substantive.
 The Louthian Law Firm can help you structure your claim in such a way that the government will be more likely to intervene in your case, possibly increasing the chances that you will recover reward money.
 Even if the government doesn’t decide to intervene, it might still be advisable to pursue your case without government involvement, with our strong support through every step of the process.